2dv514/syllabus/examination/part_1/README.md

 ### Introduction
-  * Give an introduction to the subjects of the report, explain definitions.
+  * Give an introduction to the subjects of the report, explain technical definitions used in the report.
   * An presentation and overview of the tools
   * How the tools can support the idea of DevOps